Paramedic services calls

 Rate of opioid-related deaths

-Data source: Opioid-related morbidity and mortality in Ontario tool, Public Health Ontario.
-Includes preliminary data for 2022.
+Data source: Substance Use and Harms Tool, Public Health Ontario.
+Includes preliminary death data for 2023.

 Opioid reports